Google Terms of Service

 - worldwide, which means that it’s valid anywhere in the world

-- non-exclusive, which means that we can license the software to others
+- non-exclusive, which means that we can licence the software to others

-- royalty-free, which means that there are no fees for this licence
+- royalty-free, which means that there are no monetary fees for this licence

 - personal, which means that it doesn’t extend to anyone else

 - non-assignable, which means that you’re not allowed to assign the licence to anyone else